Table of Contents

 (a+b)*(a+b)

-The Pure language provides built-in support for machine integers (32 bit), bigints (implemented using GMP), floating point values (double precision IEEE), character strings (UTF-8 encoded) and generic C pointers (these don't have a syntactic representation in Pure, though, so they need to be created with external C functions).
-Truth values are encoded as machine integers (as you might expect, zero denotes ``false'' and any non-zero value ``true'').
+The Pure language provides built-in support for machine integers (32 bit), bigints (implemented using GMP), floating point values (double precision IEEE), character strings (UTF-8 encoded) and generic C pointers (these don’t have a syntactic representation in Pure, though, so they need to be created with external C functions).
+Truth values are encoded as machine integers (as you might expect, zero denotes false and any non-zero value true).
+Pure also provides some built-in support for lists and matrices, although most of the corresponding operations are actually defined in the prelude.

 Expressions consist of the following elements: